threefoldfoundation/tfchain/erc20/README.md

 This way , the address of the deployed TokenProxy never changes.

 helper contracts:
++ Storage defines the storage layout
 + Proxy provides the functionality to delegate any unknown method to an embedded contract address
++ Owned alllows us to have the notion of "owners", and adds a modifier to methods which ensures that only addresses in the owner list can call them.
-+ UpgradeabilityStorage is the contract storage holding the version and address of the actual token implementation
++ OwnedUpgradeabilityProxy adds the upgrade logic, and stores the address and version of the currently used token contract
-+ UpgradeabilityProxy adds the upgrade logic
-+ TokenStorage is the storage for the erc20 token (balances, allowances, ...), which is immutable.
++ TokenStorage is the storage for the erc20 token (balances, allowances, ...).
-+ TokenProxy extends from UpgradeabilityProxy and TokenStorage, it is the contract which will delegate calls to the specific ERC20 contracts.
-(No actual implementation, only inheritence)
++ TokenProxy extends from OwnedUpgradeabilityProxy and TokenStorage, it is the contract which will delegate calls to the specific ERC20 contracts.
+(No actual implementation, only inheritence).
+This is the actually deployed proxy contract
-+ UpgradeableTokenStorage extends from UpgradeabilityStorage and TokenStorage.
-This includes all the required components for the upgraded token.
-(No actual implementation, only inheritence) The specific token contracts extend from UpgradeableTokenStorage, so they all have the same memory structure.
++ OwnedTokenStorage extends from Owned and TokenStorage.
+This includes all the required components for the owned token.
+(No actual implementation, only inheritence) The specific token contracts extend from OwnedTokenStorage, so they all have the same memory structure

 ### Important

-Notice that inheritance order in TokenProxy needs to be the same as the one in UpgradeableTokenStorage, otherwise the memory layout will be different, causing the proxy to fail.
+There is only a single contract which actually defines a storage layout: `Storage`.
+All other contracts which inherit from this and have their own storage requirements actually use getters and setters which access the storage.
+The storage structure is defined as a key-value store for all available primitive types.
+The key is defined as a `bytes32` type, in practice we use a `keccak256` hash.

 ## Building and deployment